 Click on Install/Update Agents to equip the selected nodes with the latest Goverlan Client Agents.

 - Agent installation can only be executed against machines that are within your organization or connected to your organization via a VPN.
 An agent installation cannot be performed on machines over the internet using the Goverlan Agent Manager.
-To install the client agent on machines over the internet, use an On-Demand Assist request (see The Goverlan Reach Client Agent)
+To install the client agent on machines over the internet, use an On-Demand Assist request (see Goverlan Client Agent Deployment and Management)

 - Agent update can be executed on machines that are within, or external to your organization.